project-chip/connectedhomeip/examples/all-clusters-minimal-app/cc13x4_26x4/README.md

 For OTA enabled applications, the standalone image will instead end with the `*-bim.hex` file extension.
 This this is a combined image with application and and BIM included.
+The flag to enable or disable the OTA feature is determined by "chip_enable_ota_requestor" in the application's args.gni file.

 Finally click the `Load Image` button to load the executable image onto the device.
 You should be able to see the log output over the XDS110 User UART.